On this site:

 In his spare time John enjoys basketball, hiking, telemark skiing, home-brewing, and of course reading.

 John was born in Greenfield, Massachusetts, in 1964.
 He graduated from Williams College, and lived in the Boston area for several years before moving west in 1990.
-He lives with his wife and their dog (that's the late Aretha Franklin in the picture above, dated 2001) in a small town in central Montana.
+He lives in a small town in central Montana.

 A high-resolution picture is available here.
 You can connect with John by e-mail, voice-mail, or through social media: